treban/pimatic-raspbee/README.md

   * pressureAttribute in hPa instead kPa
 * 0.0.9 : HOTFIX
 * 0.0.10 : add device type "Smart plug" for aqara devices fix for #19 & #22
+* 0.0.11 : New features and BUGFIX
+  * BUGFIX #28 & #29
+  * Groups with ct and rgb #22
+  * support for all sensor types #23
+  * device and sensor discovery over pimatic #25
+  * backup over pimatic #26
+  * new RaspBeeMultiSensor device which supports all sensor types

 ----------------------------
 ### Contributors